Treehouse of Horror XIII: Ending

 The episode concludes with an appearance by Kang and Kodos, observing that Hibbert's skull-shaped island resembles their alien number 4.

 Production

-This is the first "Treehouse of Horror" special to be called "Treehouse of Horror" instead of "The Simpsons Halloween Special" in the opening or title sequence.
+This is the first Treehouse of Horror special to be called "Treehouse of Horror" instead of "The Simpsons Halloween Special" in the opening or title sequence.

+This is also the first "Treehouse of Horror" episode to use the digital ink and paint as a proof of concept, and the fourth Simpsons episode to be done in the process following "Radioactive Man", "The Simpsons 138th Episode Spectacular", and "Tennis the Menace", which led to the decision to have The Simpsons' animation converted from traditional cel to digital ink and paint.
+It was a good episode to test technique on due to the cloning sequences which required many different layers of animation for each of the clones.